 What are the sites and online stores that you visit time and time again?
 What are they doing to make your time on their site enjoyable?
 Pull inspiration not just from relevant web design, but from the theme of your business.
 Think about the stylistic choices that will best frame your product.
 Is your brand based around a chic, modern style, or a woodsier, more rustic aesthetic?
 Are you advertising an all-natural, organic product, or a state-of-the-art, industrial item?
 If your product has custom packaging, be sure to consider its look as you plan your design.
 Use these thinking points to point you towards the overall style of your site.

-Having a vision of how you want your online store to look will make it much, much simpler to get started and and will smooth out the overall process.
-As you learn web design, or any new concept, it helps to be able to apply to your own life and goals.
+Having a vision of how you want your online store to look will make it much, much simpler to get started and will smooth out the overall process.
+As you learn web design or any new concept, it helps to be able to apply to your own life and goals.
 So plan ahead for best results!

 2. Less is More

-It can tempting to instantly fill your site with images and text.
+It can be tempting to instantly fill your site with images and text.
 You look at the blank slate and think, “there’s nothing there!”
 But good design is just as much about what you leave out, as what you add.
 The goal is a calm, organized, aesthetically pleasing experience for visitors to your site.

 Embrace blank space.
 Keep your text minimal.
 Use headers and sub-headers to keep things tidy and organized.
 Take a moment to consider your customer’s experience, and remember that most internet users do not take the time to read all the text on a page.